Dental education throughout the world: Dental education in the United States

 In the United States, dentists earn either a D.D.S.
 (Doctor of Dental Surgery) or D.M.D.
 (Doctor of Dental Medicine) degree.
 There is no difference in the training for either degree.
 The degrees are equivalent, and recognized equally by all state boards of dentistry.
 There are 56 accredited dental schools in the United States requiring 4 years of post graduate study (except for one unique 3-year program at the University of the Pacific).
 Most applicants to dental school have attained at least a B.S. or B.A. degree, but a small percentage are admitted after only fulfilling specific prerequisite courses.
 So unlike many other countries (other than US, Canada, and Australia), it usually takes more than 8 years to become a dentist.
 The difference relates to the history involved in the division of medicine and surgery in medical practice.

-There are limited opportunities for dental education in the United States with only 4,440 graduating in 2003, down from 5,750 in 1982.
-There is little or no movement on the part of the American Dental Association, the ADA, or the states to expand dental education.
-Due to the hands-on training required, dental education is expensive and is not subsidized by the federal government.
+There are limited opportunities for dental education in the United States with little growth in graduation rate from approximately 6700 ADA 2022 Number of Graduates, up from 5,750 in 1982.
+Due to the hands-on training required, dental education is expensive and is limited on subsidized funding towards dental education by the federal and most state governments.
 According to the American Dental Education Association, "average educational debt for all indebted dental school graduates in the Class of 2019 was $292,169."